What Questions to Ask Your Potential Tenants

 Will You Live Alone or with the Roommates?

 It is important to know how many people will live in your home.
 Firstly, the fire departments and municipalities restrict the number of renters who can officially live in the property.
 It helps to avoid overcrowding and ensures a healthy and risk-free rental.
 Secondly, your home will get less damage, if it has fewer people inside.
 It is recommended to let no more than 2 tenants in 1 bedroom to keep the rental in good condition.

 Find out what lifestyle your prospects have.
 It is better to get to know that your potential tenant plays a loud musical instrument or smokes cannabis (in states where it is allowed) before you actually rent out an apartment to him/her.
 At least, you’ll be able to avoid the calls from the angry neighbors!
 Ask as much as possible to make sure the candidates fit your property.

 It is not only you who makes a decision on whether to lease the property or not.
 Renting a home is a mutual process, so the tenant has to be satisfied with it, too.
 It is not always possible to predict what the tenants are looking for.
 Different people have various criteria, so it is crucial to listen to the other part and find out the expectations of your future tenants.
 If your property doesn’t meet them, don’t hesitate to say it right away.

 Hopefully, these questions for a productive tenant’s interview will help you save your precious time, which is money for all the landlords.
 Select only the best candidates, who will take a good care of your property.
-Receive regular payments and enjoy a long-term rental!
+Receive regular payments and enjoy the long-term rental!